 The Civic also has a pair of efficient new engines in the shape of a 1.0-litre three cylinder unit developing 129ps and a more powerful 1.5-litre four cylinder unit with 182ps.

-The latter, the unit powering this variant, not only has more punch but it also feels smoother too, making it pleasantly enjoyable to drive.
+The latter, the unit powering our tested variant, not only has more punch but it also feels smoother too, making it pleasantly enjoyable to drive.

 Feel from the steering is nicely weighted, the six-speed manual gearbox is short-shift and easy to use and the multi-link rear suspension system is perfectly damped.